piyush-ppradhan/JAX-LaB/README.md

 - Support for **high density ratio flows** (tested for density ratios > 10<sup>8</sup>) using improved forcing scheme.
 - Incorporates **Equation of State (EOS)** to model multiphase flows.
 Currently implemented EOS include **Carnahan-Starling**, **Peng-Robinson**, **Redlich-Kwong**, **Redlich-Kwong-Soave** and **VanderWaals**.
-- **Density ratio independent surface tension** control by directly modifying pressure tensor (MRT collision model).
+- **Density ratio independent surface tension** control by directly modifying pressure tensor (MRT model).

 ### Multicomponent Flow Support
 Computations use *pytrees* to **model any number of components**, each with its own equation of state, initial condition, and boundary conditions, without requiring library modifications.